 During the years of 1993 and 1996, health and health-related programs and research were identified as among the top priorities for UNC Charlotte; the College of Nursing expanded to establish health as a multidisciplinary mission.
 From 1992 to 2004, Dr. Sue Bishop was the Dean and led the College through an exciting growth period.
 During her administration, the new College of Health and Human Services building was designed under her guidance.
 The College of Nursing was expanded to become the College of Nursing and Health Professions.
 By 2000 the University Health Commission recommended further expansion in health and human services; so with the joining of Nursing, Kinesiology, Social Work, and the newly created Health Behavior and Administration are organized as departments and Nursing became the first school organized within a college at UNC Charlotte, known as the School of Nursing.
 After Dean Bishop’s retirement, Dr. Pam Larsen became the Director of the new School of Nursing from 2002-2005.
 Dr. Lucille Travis served as Director of the School of Nursing from 2005 to 2007.
 Dr. Jane Neese served as Interim Director of the School of Nursing from 2008-2009.
-Dr. Dee Baldwin lead the unit as Director/Associate Dean, continuing to grow the program.
-Dr. Dena Evans currently serves as Associate Dean and Director of the School of Nursing.
+From 2009-2016, Dr. Dee Baldwin lead the unit as Director/Associate Dean, continuing to grow the program.
+Dr. Dena Evans currently serves as Director of the School of Nursing.

 Our story has come full circle.
 With approximately 220 graduate and 330 undergraduate students, we rely heavily on the greater Charlotte nursing community to help us maintain the quality of graduates we have produced since our beginning in 1965.